vunhuanh/TripBuilder/README.md

 ## Features
 * Add new trips and manage trips for each user
 * Add new flights to trips and remove flights from trips based on the type of trip (one-way, round-trip, multi-city)
+   * Ability to easily expand and maintain trip and flight features
 * Relational database utilizing real and mocked data for airports and flights
 * Front-end client (written in HTML, JavaScript) to interact with the API